hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_surreal_landscape_of_alien_planets_and_strange_oth_a12472f1-e765-48b4-aa7a-71de0ff5e169-0_3.content.md

 ## Otherworldly Creatures

 Discover creatures that you never thought were possible.
-From multi-legged beasts to flying creatures with wings like butterflies, our collection of wallpapers will introduce you to a whole new world of life forms.
+From multi-legged beasts to flying creatures with wings like But<wbr>ter<wbr>flies, our collection of wallpapers will introduce you to a whole new world of life forms.

 ## Download Your Favorite Wallpaper